georgeaustin-jp/Gaia/patch_notes.md

  * Removed miscellaneous unnecessary files
  * Added labels to distinguish weapons and equipables
  * Fixed effect messages not being added
+ * Fixed the ability to add invalid worlds and characters